dns42/invite/README.md

 Really simple SIP REGISTER/INVITE utility, using sofia-sip.

-Does not support audio and video, in fact it does not even expect to complete a session.
+Does not support audio and video.
+In fact, it does not even expect to complete a session.
 All this does is make a phone ring for up to a configurable number of seconds.